 Extracts contain a variety of beneficial substances.
 Analysis shows that they contain a variety of plant growth regulators including cytokinins, gibberellins, and abscisic acid.

 Cytokinins encourage the division of cells in plants as well as impact senescence in plants.
-Gibberellins speed up seed germination as well as increase cell division.
-Abscisic acid helps with the closing of the stomata, so it helps plants respond to heat and drought.
+Gibberellins speed up seed germination and increase cell division.
+Abscisic acid helps with the closing of the stomata.
+Therefore, it helps plants respond to heat and drought.

-Seaweed extracts also contain trace minerals which provide plants with nutrients that are often lacking.
+Seaweed extracts also contain trace minerals that provide plants with nutrients that are often lacking.

 It’s not fully understood how each of these elements of seaweed extracts directly affect plants.
-However, it is known that seaweed extracts do impact plants.
+However, people know that seaweed extracts impact plants.
 Studies show that hundreds of plant genes respond when seaweed extracts are applied.
 Consequently, plants show positive responses.

 Seaweed extracts help promote plant root development and growth.
-When applied to seeds or growing seedlings, transplants display increased root vigor.
+When growers apply seaweed extract to seeds or growing seedlings, transplants display increased root vigor.
 With these stronger roots, plants can better reach and absorb water and nutrients.
 Seaweed also improves plant tolerance to intense heat as well as frost.

-Seaweed extracts not only improve plant growth, but also soil conditions.
-They improve soil structure and encourage populations of beneficial microorganisms, both of which increase plant growth.
+Seaweed extracts not only improve plant growth, but they also improve soil conditions.
+They improve soil structure and encourage populations of beneficial microorganisms.
+Both of these increase plant growth.

-Seaweed extracts may be applied to seeds, root cuttings, transplants, and fully grown plants.
-They may be applied via foliar sprays or to the soil or hydroponic solution.
+Growers can these extracts to seeds, root cuttings, transplants, and fully grown plants.
+Applications methods include foliar sprays, soil drenches, or hydroponic solutions.

-By now you know that the term biostimulant covers a wide variety of substances and products, all of which enhance plant growth.
+By now you know that the term biostimulant covers a wide variety of substances and products.
+All of these substances enhance plant growth.
 They include humic acids, fulvic acids, seaweed extracts, and microbial inoculants.
-These substances can play a vital part in growing healthy plants, along with applying nutrients and the right growing conditions.
+These substances can play a vital part in growing healthy plants, along with applying nutrients and providing the right growing conditions.
 However, make sure to read the product labels, so you know what you are getting for your money.